MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 ### [New-MgBetaGroupDriveItemLink](New-MgBetaGroupDriveItemLink.md)
 You can use **createLink** action to share a driveItem via a sharing link.
-The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.

 ### [New-MgBetaGroupDriveItemListItemLink](New-MgBetaGroupDriveItemListItemLink.md)
 Create a sharing link for a listItem.
-The **createLink** action creates a new sharing link if the specified link type doesn't already exist for the calling application.nIf a sharing link of the specified type already exists for the app, this action will return the existing sharing link.
+The **createLink** action creates a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, this action will return the existing sharing link.
 **listItem** resources inherit sharing permissions from the list the item resides in.

 ### [New-MgBetaGroupDriveItemUploadSession](New-MgBetaGroupDriveItemUploadSession.md)